root-project/web/manual/storing_root_objects/index.md

 ROOT provides not only sequential access to the content of a ROOT file, but also random or direct access.

-{% include ref class="TFile" %} keeps a list of {% include ref class="TKey" %}s, which is an index to the objects in the ROOT file.
+{% include ref class="TFile" %} keeps a list of {% include ref class="TKey" %} objects, which is an index to the objects in the ROOT file.

 The `TKey` class describes the record headers of objects in the ROOT file.
 With the `GetListOfKeys()` method you get the list of keys.